mauromsl/NGLP-Analytics/README.md

 1. Copy the secrets file from `env.template` to `.env` and customise as necessary (todo: hints)
 2. Create and activate virtualenv with e.g. `virtualenv -p python3.8 venv` and `./venv/bin/activate`
-3. Install dependencies with `pip install -e .`
+3. Install dependencies with `pip install -r requirements.txt && pip install -e .`

 ### Generate Test Data